A diffusion approach to Stein's method on Riemannian manifolds: The distance between coupled diffusions

-6pt To detect that the coupled $(X_t,Y_t)$, constructed by \eqref{eqn8}, is close to the boundary of $\mathcal E$ and to control the independent diffusions $X_t$ and $Y_t$, we need the following generalisation of a geometric description given by the Lemma on p.
-121 of \cite{WSK2}, wherein we replace the Laplacian operator considered there with $\mathcal L_{\phi}$, and replace the lower bound constant $c$ determining the set $\mathcal O_c$ (which was denoted by $U_c$ in \cite{WSK2}) by $c\rho(x,y)$.
-Since $\phi$ is in $\mathcal C^2(\M)$, the proof for our result is analogous to that for the lemma of \cite{WSK2}, and we omit it here.
+To detect that the coupled $(X_t,Y_t)$, constructed by \eqref{eqn8}, is close to the boundary of $\mathcal E$ and to control the independent diffusions $X_t$ and $Y_t$, we need the following generalisation of a geometric description (see \cite{WSK2}), wherein we replace the Laplacian operator considered there with $\mathcal L_{\phi}$, and replace the lower bound constant $c$ determining the set $\mathcal O_c$ (which was denoted by $U_c$ by \cite{WSK2}) by $c\rho(x,y)$.
+Since $\phi$ is in $\mathcal C^2(\M)$, the proof for our result is analogous to that for the lemma in \cite{WSK2}, and we omit it here.

 \begin{lemma} For any $c>0$,

 where

 and, as before, $\tilde\rho(x,exp_x(v))$ denotes the length of the intervening geodesic $\gamma(t)=\exp_x(tv)$, $0\leqslant t\leqslant 1$. \end{lemma}